Leave It to Beaver (film): Production

 5,000 actors auditioned for the role of Beaver.
+Leave It to Beaver was filmed in Los Angeles in the summer of 1996.

 Reception

-The film was poorly received by critics, as it currently holds a rating of 21% on Rotten Tomatoes based on 28 reviews.
+The film was poorly received by critics, as it currently holds an approval rating of 21% on Rotten Tomatoes based on 28 reviews, with an average rating of 4.1/10.
 The site's consensus states: "Declining to update the television series' sensibility for modern audiences while lacking in its requisite charm, Leave it to Beaver should have just left these characters in the past."

-Roger Ebert gave it 3 out of 4 stars writing, "I was surprised to find myself seduced by the film’s simple, sweet story, and amused by the sly indications that the Cleavers don’t live in the 1950s anymore."
+Roger Ebert gave it 3 out of 4 stars writing, "I was surprised to find myself seduced by the film's simple, sweet story, and amused by the sly indications that the Cleavers don't live in the 1950s anymore."

 Box office

 The film grossed an estimated $10.9 million in the United States and Canada against a $15 million production budget.

 Home media

-The film was released on January 20, 1998 on VHS, DVD, and LaserDisc.
+The film was released on January 20, 1998, on VHS, DVD, and LaserDisc.
 It was re-released on DVD on March 20, 2007, as part of a 'Family Favorites 4-Movie Collection' (with The Little Rascals, Casper, and Flipper).
 All are presented in anamorphic widescreen.

-On August 13, 2019 it was released on Blu-ray.
+On August 13, 2019, it was released on Blu-ray.